cucumber/docs/content/docs/bdd/who-does-what.md

 # Writing Gherkin

-It is preferable that the first draft of any feature be written by, or with, a “domain expert”.
-This person is typically a non-programmer, and always someone who knows the feature's domain from a user or business perspective.

-Then the programmer(s) will go over the scenarios, refining the steps for clarification and increased testability.
-The result is then reviewed by the domain expert to ensure the intent has not been compromised by the programmers’ reworking.

-This cycle is repeated until everyone involved is satisfied that the Scenarios accurately describe what is wanted in a testable manner.
+To start with, when the language and style used in the scenarios is still being established, it is recommended that the entire team collaborate on writing the Gherkin.
+Later, it can be efficiently done by a pair: a developer (or someone who is responsible for the automation) and a tester (or someone who is responsible for quality) as long as their output is actively reviewed by a the product owner (or business representative).

 # Writing Features